Andrea-Mancion/R-Type/README.md

 ## Install

 First of all, make sure you have the SFML librairy install on your computer.
-If not use use this command:
+If not, use use this command:
 ```sh
 sudo dnf install SFML-devel
 ```